 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Ready to book your next Hilton award stay?
-Despite a recent devaluation affecting Hilton’s top-tier properties, members can now purchase Hilton Honors points for as little as 0.5 cents apiece.
+Members can now purchase Hilton Honors points for as little as 0.5 cents apiece.

 Let’s take a look at all the details of this promotion and when it makes sense to purchase Hilton points.

 For reference, we value Hilton Honors points at 0.5 cents each.
-Generally speaking, Hilton Honors members can purchase up to 80,000 points per year.
-With this offer, you’ll be able to buy 160,000 points and receive 160,000 more — bringing up your annual total to 320,000 points.
+Hilton Honors members can generally purchase up to 80,000 points per year, though the maximum for this promotion has been raised to 320,000 points.

 Here’s some more information you should know about this latest promo:

 - Offer valid now through March 12, 2024

 - 100% bonus kicks in when purchasing 6,000 or more points

 - Points do not count toward elite status

 Is It Worth It?